parreirat/vehiculum-challenge/development_checklist.md

   [ ] - rake task for basic implementation of new Status::Page
   [ ] - rake tasks/config file for new pages to be implemented
   [ ] - release actual gem
+  [ ] - history should list by webpage argument as well

 [ ] - General refactor
   [ ] - Top-level Command class to be called by Status CLI class